Coffee Shed Stabilization Part 1

 Besides the old post replacement work, I rebuilt each wall of the enclosed half with new 4x4's and 2x4's.
 I added angled braces to improve rigidity of the walls.
 To get that old look I burned all new wood with a torch to make them blend in with the old wood plus used A LOT of Copper Brown wood preservative on every piece of wood I could.
 I had ideas of where I wanted to place windows so I planned accordingly when installing girt 2x4's which I planned to use as the lower track for sliding windows - like 2 of the old originals that slid on horizontal 2x boards.

-0. remove enough flooring to yield working room for new post location.
+1. remove enough flooring to yield working room for new post location.
 Posts will run from footing stone (pier) up to the bottom of the top plate beam.
-Lengths will vary...
+Lengths will vary since the ground is not level...

-1. jack up the top plate til it was level with the completed posts.
+2. jack up the top plate until it was level with the completed posts.

 Siding shortage: